carpentries-incubator/reproducible-publications-quarto/_episodes/03-Collaboration/04-publishing-your-project.md

 Notice the circular blue "Publish" button in the upper right corner of your _Render_ output.
 Click this to publish to Rpubs.
 This is where you'll need a Rpubs account, as mentioned in [setup](/setup.html) for this workshop.

-Click the blue publish button
+Click the blue publish button:

 ![Publish button in RStudio](../../fig/11-publish-button-scrnshot-2.png)

-If you click on the carrot, you might get the warning below:

-`** Installing R Package Dependencies for Publishing: 'packrat', 'rsconnect', 'markdown' [1/3] Installing packrat...`

 Wait for the installation to be completed.
 If a little menu pops up, select "Publish Document..." and you'll be presented with the following panels:

 ![Publish to RPubs or RStudio Connect](../../fig/11-r-studio-knit-publish-to-scrnshot.png)

 (The other option in the dialog box, RStudio Connect, is a standalone publishing platform for teams to share content.
-It requires purchase to host and use.)
+It requires a purchase to host and use.)

 ![Confirm Publish to RPubs](../../fig/11-r-studio-knit-publish-confirm-scrnshot.png)

 The first time you publish, RStudio will likely ask if you want to install some needed packages; say yes.
-RStudio will then open up a web browser to allow you sign in to rpubs.com.
+RStudio will then open up a web browser to allow you to sign in to rpubs.com.

-At the end of the publish process, your paper will be live on the internet with a URL similar to: `https://rpubs.com/yourname/678624`
+At the end of the publishing process, your paper will be live on the internet with a URL similar to: `https://rpubs.com/yourname/678624`

 RStudio also saves an HTML version of your *knit* document to your local file system.
 Look for it in the same directory as the Quarto file in your R-Studio project directory.
 This html document is self-contained and highly portable.
 Images are encoded directly into the HTML so you can easily move it to any web hosting you have available.